OneOfEleven/Geekcreit-ADF4351-PLL-Board/Readme.md

-I did this firmware because I wanted better than what the boards author did do.
+I did this firmware because I needed better than what the original author could do.

-G6AMU